What Is Findom? A Friendly Guide to Financial Domination

 What Exactly Is Findom?

 Findom is short for “financial domination.”
 It’s a type of BDSM where one person (the submissive, often called a “paypig” or “finsub”) gives money or gifts to another person (the dominant, often called a “findomme” or “money mistress”).
-The core of findom is about power, not just money.
+The main idea of findom is about power, not simply money.
 The submissive gets a thrill from giving up control of their finances, while the dominant enjoys the authority and sometimes the cash itself.

 Here’s the kicker: in most cases, there’s no physical contact.
 A lot of findom happens online—through social media, instant messaging apps, or even email.
 It’s all about the emotional and psychological exchange.
 For some, it’s a fetish.
 For others, it’s a lifestyle.
 And yeah, it’s way more common than you might think.